maximbircu/devtools-library/README.md

 # Devtools

-Devtools is a pluggable, extensible and dynamic config library which supports YAML or JSON as a source.
+Devtools is a pluggable, extensible, and dynamic config library that supports YAML or JSON as a source.

-It helps to manipulate (persist, update and use in the app) different configuration values for any android application.
+It helps to manipulate (persist, update, and use in the app) different configuration values for any android application.

+# Contribution rules:
+1. Make sure there is a GitHub issue describing the changes you want to contribute with.
+(Add one if needed)
+2. Submit a PR just in case you:
+  - Fixed the bug or implement the new feature properly;
+  - Covered all code with unit tests;
+  - Updated the changelog file;
+  - Updated the documentation (If needed);